 Tao means Turtle.
 For me, it means Paradise.
 In full honesty, I clearly remember spending time trying to make up my mind on how to divide the time between these three islands… I searched, asked, had virtual conversations with travelers and expats.
 Everyone had an opinion and nobody offered us a convincing argument to book a longer stay in Koh Tao.

 There were long-time Thailand lovers who urged us to only visit Samui, they argued it concentrates the best of every island.
 This argument just did not feel right (if that’s true, it must also concentrate the worst, mustn’t it?).

-Other Thai-lovers, instead, played on team Phangan: Fullmooners, Halfmooners, No-mooners agreed: Koh Phangan offered both extreme fun and extreme relax.
+Other Thai-lovers, instead, played on team Phangan: Fullmooners, Halfmooners, No-mooners agreed: Koh Phangan offered both extreme fun and relaxation.
 A pity that both options were literally offered on opposite geographical extremes of the island.

 I went with my instincts.
 A smaller island had a higher appeal on us, and higher risk as well if it was boring.
 I planned our itinerary the opposite way most travelers do.
 Instead of starting from Samui with a train arriving at Surat Thani, we would travel to Chumphon, and there catch a ferry to Koh Tao.

-More days in Koh Tao meant great comfort options to work both on my blog and my translations (no other island visited afterwards offered us so many stable free wi-fi points, not even the massive Koh Samui!).
+More days in Koh Tao meant great comfort options to work both on my blog and my translations (no other island visited after Koh Tao offered us so many stable free wi-fi points, not even the massive Koh Samui!).

 Koh Tao meant perfect weather, sea excursions, snorkeling with kids, and sailing around the island.